Lebanon PM wants agreement on new c.bank chief before probe proceeds | Law-Order

 Lebanon PM wants agreement on new c.bank chief before probe proceeds

-Salameh, the central bank governor for about three decades, faces corruption probes in at least five European countries and in Lebanon, which has been plunged into a deep financial crisis that critics blame, in part, on his policies.
+Salameh, the central bank governor since 1993, faces corruption probes in at least five European countries and in Lebanon, which has been plunged into a deep financial crisis that critics blame, in part, on his policies.
 He has defended his actions and denied wrongdoing, saying the investigations are politically motivated and aim at scapegoating him for the Lebanon's financial problems.

-Judge Ghada Aoun ordered Tuesday's central bank raid to implement a subpoena against Salameh but he was not found, according to statements by Aoun to local news outlets.
+He still enjoys the support of some of Lebanon's top politicians, including Parliament Speaker Nabih Berri.
+Mikati, who in December defended Salameh by saying "one does not change their officers during a war," has since said he does not mind Salameh being replaced.

+Thursday's central bank raid was carried out by the State Security agency based on a standing order by Judge Ghada Aoun to implement a subpoena against Salameh, the judge told Reuters.
 The syndicate for central bank employees announced a three-day strike from Wednesday in protest against the raid, saying in a statement the move "affected the dignity of the Banque du Liban and its employees".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)